-The Company's strategy is specified in more detail through its policies and business plan which underpin its day-to-day business.
+The Company's strategy is specified in more detail through its policies and Business Plan which underpin its day-to-day business.
 Policies have been developed for all material risks to which the Company is exposed.
 They define the Company's approach to risk management overall and more specifically the risk for which the policy has been written.
 The policies establish the controls, procedures, limits and escalation to ensure that the risks are managed in line with risk appetite.
 Specific procedures, where appropriate, have been developed to provide full understanding of the means by which the first and second lines of defence will implement the strategy.
-Policies are reviewed on an annual basis.
+Policies are typically reviewed on an annual basis, with all policies specifying the required review frequency.
 Policies and related procedures are stored on the Managers' Electronic Quality Management System and are accessible to the Company's Managers and all staff in the Company's three lines of defence structure.

-The policies also include appropriate reporting procedures to ensure that information relating to the component elements of the risk management is routinely reported to the Audit & Risk Committee and to the Board.
+The policies also include appropriate reporting procedures to ensure that information relating to the component elements of the risk management strategy are routinely reported to the Audit & Risk Committee and to the Board.